hmchou56/centra8/centra7/workshop.md

 A modest amount of funding has been appropriated for student participants, with priority given to those: (1) traveling internationally and (2) participating in a presentation, panel, etc. Students who might need support should indicate such when submitting their abstracts for the workshop call for participation or via email to [PTI@IU](mailto:pti@iu.edu).

-We look forward to an engaging workshop on Globally Situated Perspectives on AI in the Edge-Cloud-HPC Continuum!
+We look forward to an engaging workshop on Globally Situated Perspectives on AI in the Edge-Cloud-HPC Continuum!-->